 Science & Technical Students: Why Innovation and Entrepreneurship?

 Calgary’s technology sector is thriving.
 Calgary Economic Development reports that the city has seen a 55% increase in private technology companies in the past four years.
-Not only are we seeing an increase in the number of companies, but also, startups like Benevity and ATTAbotics who are moving into a stage of rapid growth.
+Not only are we seeing an increase in the number of companies, but also, many startups are moving into a stage of rapid growth.
 The growth of size and scope of our technology sector demands technical talent who are prepared for employment in the new economy.

-These innovative companies need more than technical skill sets; they need high-impact talent who are equipt with the entrepreneurial mindset and curiosity necessary to take their organizations to the next level.
+These innovative companies need more than technical skill sets; they need high-impact talent who are equipped with the entrepreneurial mindset and curiosity necessary to take their organizations to the next level.

 The Institute for Innovation and Entrepreneurship works closely with the department of Math and Computing to provide opportunities for Mount Royal's brightest technical students develop into the talent Calgary’s technology sector is hungry for.
 While we have supported exciting technology startups such as GNS3, TikTiks, TLink Golf, and Bridgewater Labs, our mission is simply to graduate the most innovative and entrepreneurial talent in Canada.
 The computing students we support are given the opportunity to go above and beyond their coursework, diving into projects, founding companies, and tackling society’s toughest challenges.
 They are the graduates that Calgary needs.